-Key audit matters are those matters that, in my professional judgment, are of most significance in the audit of the financial statements, except for the matter described in the Basis for Qualified Opinion section of my report, I have determined that there are no key audit matters to communicate in my report.
+Key audit matters are those matters that, in my professional judgment, are of most significance in the audit of the financial statements.
+Except for the matters described in the Basis for Qualified Opinion section of my report, I have determined that there are no Key Audit Matters to communicate in my report.

-Responsibilities of Management and Those Charged with Governance for the Financial Statements
+Responsibilities of Management and Those charged with Governance for the Financial Statements